 Its 1.5L four-cylinder engine can produce 192 horsepower, which is more than enough for reliable and impressive performance.
 At the same time, its fuel efficiency ensures economical driving, with the car getting 7.3L (city/highway combined) every 100 km.
 Finally, the Accord Sedan EX comes with three driving modes: Individual, Sport, and Normal.

-The 2023 Prius XLE is the result of a respectable tradition of more than 20 years.
+The 2023 Prius XLE arises from a respectable tradition of more than 20 years.
 This fifth generation of Toyota’s model shows how much progress the manufacturer has made with hybrid vehicles.
 The all-wheel drive, automatic transmission hatchback has a four-cylinder 2.0L engine and an output of 196 horsepower.

-If you need a vehicle that will take care of your everyday needs and still be completely capable of taking you off the regular roads, Hyundai Santa Fe will be the ideal choice.
-The car has a 2.5L engine that can dish out 191 horsepower, making it fit for any challenge.
+If you need a vehicle that will take care of your everyday needs and still be completely capable of taking you off the regular roads, Hyundai Santa Fe is ideal.
+The car has a 2.5L engine that can dish out 191 horsepower, rising to any challenge.
 On the other hand, that power does come at the expense of fuel efficiency, as the Santa Fe has a combined consumption of 10 L/100 km.

-This model has an expansive cargo area of over 2,000 litres, which means you’ll be able to pack it for long journeys with the whole family.
+This model has an expansive cargo area of more than 2,000 litres, so you can pack it for long journeys with the whole family.
 Speaking of which, the Santa Fe is very family-friendly due to its safety features.
-The car has everything from blind spot detection through driver attention and cruise control to lane, high beam, and parking assist.
+The car has everything from blind spot detection through driver attention and cruise control to lane, high beam and parking assist.

-Nissan Leaf SV is a reliable electric car with respectable performance, but one that doesn’t go overboard with its capabilities.
+Nissan Leaf SV is a reliable electric car with respectable performance, but one that doesn’t go overboard.
 The latest, refreshed iteration of the hatchback comes with a stock 40 kWh battery with a 240 km range and charges in 40 minutes.
 The Leaf is driven by a front-wheel drive automatic transmission.

 The Leaf SV’s interior features make it an excellent choice for younger drivers.
 An eight-inch multi-touch colour display highlights the dashboard and lets drivers control the six-speaker audio system.
 Additionally, this model is equipped with regular safety features to boost security on the road.